-I ran across a recipe for from Eating Well that looked like a perfect recipe to add to the collection.
-With minimal ingredients, all of which I had on hand, I didn’t veer to far from the original recipe.
+I ran across a recipe from Eating Well that looked like a perfect recipe to add to the collection.
+With minimal ingredients, all of which I had on hand, I didn’t veer too far from the original recipe.
 My only change was using tempeh instead of tofu.

 - If you don’t care for tempeh, use tofu instead.
 I’ve tried both ways and each were delicious!

 - Add grated ginger in the sauce mixture for even more flavor.

 - If asparagus isn’t in season, use broccoli florets and baby carrots.

-Tempeh is one of the finest soy products you can eat, along side miso.
+- Tempeh – Tempeh is one of the finest soy products you can eat, alongside miso.
 It’s a highly nutritious fermented soy product and a great source of plant-based protein.
-Tempeh is a very good source of fiber, iron, copper and manganese.
+Tempeh is a very good source of fiber, iron, copper, and manganese.
 It contains a full 16 grams of protein per serving.
-Here in the US tempeh comes in pressed blocks, kind of like tofu and can be cut in the same way.
-Its consistency however is much different than tofu’s and is much more solid with a nutty flavor and texture.
-These days tempeh is pretty easy to find.
-Most big name grocery stores and all health-conscious grocery stores carry it.
 Once you get accustomed to its uniqueness you’ll be hooked!

-Asparagus is another heart-healthy choice and when it’s in season I can’t resist!
-It’s an excellent source of vitamin K and folate and a good source of Vitamin B-1, B-2, C and E as well as copper, selenium and manganese.
-It can be grilled, roasted, sauteed and steamed.
-I love everything about this spring time vegetable!
+- Asparagus – Asparagus is another heart-healthy choice, and when it’s in season I can’t resist!
+It’s an excellent source of vitamin K and folate and a good source of Vitamin B-1, B-2, C, and E as well as copper, selenium, and manganese